13. International Schools in France

 In fact, such schools may have significantly diverse policies and options relating to the percentage of tuition that is conducted in English, French or Spanish.
 You should investigate this with the individual school if your child has a minimal level of French and you are seeking a solution providing education primarily, even if initially, in another language.

-The IB is popular with families who may be unclear as to where they will be living, in country terms in a few years’ time.
+The IB is popular with families who may be unclear as to where they will be living in a few years’ time.
 As a portable qualification, it does allow a theoretical degree of freedom to move around the globe.
 It is also popular with some French families who wish their children to have a more international and bi or multi-lingual perspective.

 If you plan to stay in France, it is perhaps worth noting that some French employers may not be familiar with the IB (even though it has formal recognition in France) and they may have a natural if unspoken predisposition towards qualifications they know and understand from their own background.

-Some French lycées may offer bi-lingual options, where elements of study will be conducted in French and another language.
+Some French lycées (and collèges)may offer bi-lingual options, where elements of study will be conducted in French and another language.
 The underlying core curriculum though will continue to be French and taught in French.

 A slight complication here is that although state education is largely free, bi-lingual options may or may not be.
 You would need to discuss that with the specific lycée offering this option.